unfoldingWord-dev/translationStudio-Info/docs/translationNotes.rst

 **HINT**: You might want to arrange the window so that the right 2 columns are visible at the same time.

-**HINT**: You might want to move the rows of cards so that the row being worked on is placed at the top of the window.
+**HINT**: You might want to scroll the rows of cards so that the row being worked on is placed at the top of the window.

 To work in the 3rd column:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^